cms636/cms636.github.io/_posts/2017-11-14-mini-project-text-mining.md

 author: 'Ao Li, Mia Ming Guo'
 ---

 We explored both JSTOR TopicGraph and Voyant and compared their functionality below.
 Our testing article is The Public Sphere: An Encyclopedia Article by Jurgen Habermas.
-Before using those tools, we were expecting to extract the keywords or most frequently occuring words that imply overview of the article, and to understand network and logic among the extracted words.
+Before using those tools, we were expecting to extract the keywords or most frequently occuring words that imply overview of the article, and to understand network and logic among the extracted words.Both tools are pretty straightforward to use, but they display different features.

 JSTOR TopicGraph allows us to